saranobrega/FastAPI/README.md

 # FastAPI Books API
+- Data Validation, Exception Handling, Status Codes, Swagger Configuration, Python Request Objects
-This is a simple FastAPI project for managing books.
+- This is a simple FastAPI project for managing books.
 It includes endpoints for creating, reading, updating, and deleting books.

 ## Features
 - Get All Books: Retrieve a list of all books.